qmsk/pngtile/README.md

 * [Python](python/)
 * [Go](go/)

+## Docker

+If you have some `.png` files in your current directory:

+    $ docker pull qmsk/pngtile
+    $ docker run --rm -v $PWD:/srv/pngtile/images -p 9090:9090 qmsk/pngtile

+The default image `CMD` will build the cache files, and then run the server on HTTP port 9090.

 ## About
 pngtile is a C library (and associated command-line utility) offering efficient random access to partial regions of very large PNG images (gigapixel range).